-Report as a spam.
+Report it as a spam.
 Because we too speak the words, “I am my biggest problem” written in the alley corners of contemplation.

 These are the thoughts we think.
-This is the way we roll, behind street paths with funny names and and the not so funny moment when someone looks back at us as we take a hit of the moment.
+This is the way we roll, behind street paths with funny names and the not so funny moment when someone looks back at us as we take a hit of the moment.

-Why haven’t we ever taken the time to just absorb the atmosphere, to sit at the corner of Ha-Carmel and Allenby to listen to the bus beeps and the inhale to second hand smoke?
+Why haven’t we ever taken the time to just absorb the atmosphere, to sit at the corner of Ha-Carmel and Allenby to listen to the bus beeps and inhale the second hand smoke?
 We stop little ones from riding into oncoming traffic, and barely have time to look up and see that the city has been built off distress and art made in twilight.

 It’s the time when we can’t make eye contact.
 It’s not safe.
 Don’t talk at midnight, walk like we’ve got somewhere to go.

 In the waking hours of 4:44am we hear it, the not so subtle gargling of its underbelly.
 And the fact of the matter is we’ve sharpened all our nails for this point.
-Because we know we aren’t just being followed by our inner shadows as a random dark stranger follows us whichever way we go.
+Because we know we aren’t just being followed by our inner shadows, as a random dark stranger follows us whichever way we go.

-We march for violence against women because the one to one ratio of offense is an alarming feat, so we pick up ours and walk to a new pace but it’s not at our own speed and it isn’t even in our direction.
+We march for violence against women because the one to one ratio of offense is an alarming feat, so we pick up ours and walk to a new pace but it’s not at our own speed and it isn’t even in our own direction.
 Something says we better pay attention.
 We are trying to see, there’s no need to stop and no place to go.